tohasan/robot-keyword-tutorial/README.md

 I hope this tutorial can help on the one hand side to get a basic understanding how _Testsuites_ are written with the _Robot Framework_ using _Keywords_.
 Furthermore this might serve as a quick reference for more experienced users to just quickly take a look on how a certain feature is used (or a certain syntax).

 __Note:__ All examples are shortly explained in the following and it is shown how to start the example either using _pybot_ or the _Java installation_ of the _Robot Framework_.
-It is required that _pybot_ can be found from the PATH on your machine for this to work and the path to the Robot-JAR will most likely differ ;-).
+It is required that _pybot_ can be found from the PATH on your machine for this to work and the path to the Robot-JAR will most likely differ ;-). __It is expected that the execution is always triggered from the directory containing the _Testsuite_-files.__

 ## sample-0-trivial